 What the teacher saw as a failure in education and a student who wasn’t even trying couldn’t have been farther from the truth.
 I was, in fact, trying the only way I knew how.
 I grew up in a world where trying to forcibly interject myself was the only chance for emotional survival.
 It’s not wrong to want someone to think before they answer … but everyone operates differently and not everyone will formulate the identical answer … and that’s part of life.
 Just look at what this blog is about (in the about section) – it’s about thinking and being informed.
 That lesson did stick with me … but not because of Mr. Lowe.
 You have to lead a person into a solution, or let them be wrong, and then guide them forward, not insult their effort.
 Knowledge isn’t magic, it requires information and then letting people sort through the truth on their own.
 That lesson … I learned elsewhere.
 You see, I wasn’t the only one with the wrong answers, and I knew it.
 The others struggled just as much, but stayed silent out of fear of being embarrassed.
 But, why?
 Why should we ever be embarrassed for trying?
 Have you ever watched Jeopardy or Wheel of Fortune and shouted out the answers and been wrong?
 Maybe you won’t play the game in real life because of your fear of embarrassment, but in the safety of your own home … you want to be right, too.
 You want to know you can be successful.
 You want to believe that you’re worthy of being on that show, recognized by your peers, and looked up to.

 But, you still do it from your own living room.
 Why?
 Because we live in a society of shaming.
-Saying something out loud that’s wrong gets the other kids in school to laugh at you; which then translates to being an adult who is ridiculed for saying something incorrect.
-But, isn’t that what life’s about?
+Saying something out loud that’s wrong gets the other kids in school to laugh at you; which then translates to being an adult who is ridiculed for saying something incorrect and being disrespected.
+But, isn’t trying to understand part of what life’s about?
 Isn’t it about trying?
 If we never try … and we never fail … then how will we ever be … more?
 And, we’ll never have the fun of making stupid answers and laughing at ourselves later for it … (thanks to South Park!)

 But, one harsh jab; one cruel statement; or some self-inflated egotistical lashing of another human being can have life long ramifications.
 I decided to never “throw darts in the dark again.”
 I would always keep my eye on the goal … and in doing so … I lost a LOT.